 Individuals from the Kentucky Spinal Cord Injury Research Center at the University of Louisville, the Institutional Review Board (IRB), the Human Subjects Protection Program Office (HSPPO), and other regulatory agencies may inspect these records.
 In all other respects, however, the data will be held in confidence to the extent permitted by law.
 Should the data be published, your identity will not be disclosed.

-If you are the parent or guardian of a child with a spinal cord injury, we can assist you in the registration process.
+OR If you are the parent or guardian of a child ages 1 – 17 years old with a spinal cord injury, we can assist you in the registration process.
 Please contact us by

 Thanks again for your interest!